TatjanaSmiljanic/TatjanaSmiljanic.github.io/aboutme.md

 subtitle:
 ---

-My name is Tatjana Smiljanic, I come from Bosnia and Herzegovina and am studying history at University of Vienna with key research areas:
+My name is Tatjana Smiljanic and I come from Bosnia and Herzegovina.
+At this moment, I am studying a master's in History at University of Vienna with key research areas:

 - Economic and Social History
-- Woman's and Gender history
+- Women's and Gender History

-Actually, this is my second master's degree.
-I finished master's degree in Economics at University of Belgrade.
+Actually, this is a second master's degree.
+In 2008, I finished a master's in Economics at University of Belgrade.
 My hobbies are reading interesting books, yoga, tasting delicious food and travel.